georgestav/georgestav/README.md

 - 👋 Hi, I’m @georgestav
 - 👀 Interested in THE web🕸, computers💻 and the mountains 🏔
-- 🌱 Currently focusing on typed languages diving deep with Typescript on UI and server side, starting out with Java & C#
+- 🌱 Currently working with Javascript, Typescript and Dart on UI while server side with Java, PHP, Typescript and playing with Rust & C#
+- ☁️ Love deploying on the could and clever automations
 - 💞️ Open to collaborate on interesting and challenging projects!
 Could not be more unclear, well pitch me your idea, maybe i can help
 - 📫 Reach me through github or my so many other means of communication laying around, i am not hidding...